mindset-dojo/mindset-dojo.github.io/_authors/michael-basil.md

   #### Presence Training

   Immersive sessions exploring the human factor of leadership through the Mindset Dojo approach—MetaShift Method, Zen Leadership, and Conversational Presence—integrated with Agile flow.
+Designed for moments that matter: navigating executive challenges, retrospectives, incident response, post-mortems, strategic alignment, and personal relationships where presence under pressure defines outcomes.
+Especially impactful for early-stage founders and teams building their collaborative culture from the start.

   #### Strategic Mentorship

   Multi-dimensional mentorship for established, emerging, and aspiring leaders navigating complexity and change.
-  Blending Zen Leadership, Agile transformation, and human systems design—this engagement integrates deep personal practice with strategic collaboration.
+This engagement meets people where they work—technical, relational, or organizational—integrating Zero Trust, Agile flow, and human systems design into a unified developmental method.
+Ideal for startup leaders, transformation catalysts, and senior practitioners seeking structured guidance through uncertain growth phases.

   #### Resident Expertise

   Medium-term in-residence support during periods of scaling or reinvention, combining technical depth with human-factor leadership.
+Lineages include DevSecOps, Zero Trust Identity, Agile transformation, and embodied leadership—bridging secure system delivery with cultural resilience and trust cultivation.
+Well-suited for executive teams or product organizations needing embedded expertise to stabilize delivery, evolve culture, and design the next level of system and leadership integrity.

   ### Connect